Gerald Goldin: Education and career

 Goldin received his B.A. from Harvard University in 1964, graduating magna cum laude in chemistry and physics.
 In 1969, he received his Ph.D. in theoretical physics from Princeton University.
-His dissertation is titled: “Current Algebras as Unitary Representations of Groups.”
-It was during this time in which he also studied mathematics education at the University of Pennsylvania.
-By pursuing this path he found himself coordinating mathematics education at UPenn and science education at Northern Illinois University.
-In 1984 he became a treasured faculty member of Rutgers University.
-From 1985 to 1998 Goldin was the first permanent director of Rutgers’ Center for Mathematics, Science and Computer Education.
-Goldin had success in organizing New Jersey's Statewide Systemic Initiative, “Achieving Excellence in Mathematics, Science and Technology Education.”
-From 1993 to 2008 this initiative was funded by the U.S. National Science Foundation as well as the State of New Jersey.
+His dissertation was titled: “Current Algebras as Unitary Representations of Groups.”
+During this time, he also studied mathematics education at the University of Pennsylvania.
+He also coordinated mathematics education at the University of Pennsylvania and science education at Northern Illinois University.

+In 1984, he became a faculty member of Rutgers University.
+From 1985 to 1998, Goldin was the first permanent director of Rutgers’ Center for Mathematics, Science and Computer Education.
+Goldin helped organize New Jersey's Statewide Systemic Initiative, “Achieving Excellence in Mathematics, Science and Technology Education.”
+From 1993 to 2008, this initiative was funded by the U.S. National Science Foundation as well as the State of New Jersey.
 Since the end of the funding, Goldin now serves as University Director of Science and Mathematics Partnerships.

-In 2005 Goldin was granted the position as director and principal investigator of “MetroMath: The Center for Mathematics in America’s Cities.”
+In 2005, Goldin became director and principal investigator of “MetroMath: The Center for Mathematics in America’s Cities.”